puppetlabs/puppet-docs/source/guides/file_serving.markdown

 ## Security

-Securing the Puppet file server consists of allowing specific access and denying specific access.
-By default, all nodes can access the `modules` mount point and no nodes can access custom mount points.
-Classes of nodes can be identified (for permission or denial) in three ways: by IP address, by name, or by a single global wildcard (`*`).
+Securing the Puppet file server consists of allowing and denying access (at varying levels of specificity) per mount point.
+Groups of nodes can be identified for permission or denial in three ways: by IP address, by name, or by a single global wildcard (`*`).
+Custom mount points default to denying all access.

+In addition to custom mount points, there are two special mount points which can be managed with `fileserver.conf`: `modules` and `plugins`.
+Neither of these mount points should have a `path` option specified.
+The behavior of the `modules` mount point is described above under [Serving Files From Custom Mount Points](#serving-files-from-custom-mount-points).
+The `plugins` mount is not a true mount point, but is rather a hook to allow `fileserver.conf` to specify which nodes are permitted to sync plugins from the Puppet Master.
+Both of these mount points exist by default, and both default to allowing all access; if **any** `allow` or `deny` directives are set for one of these special mounts, its security settings will behave like those of a normal mount (i.e., it will default to denying all access).
+Note that these are the only mount points for which `deny *` is not redundant.

-If nodes are not connecting to the Puppet file server directly, e.g. using a reverse proxy and Mongrel (see [Using Mongrel](./mongrel.html)), then the file server will see all the connections as coming from the proxy server rather than the Puppet client.
+If nodes are not connecting to the Puppet file server directly, e.g. using a reverse proxy and Mongrel (see [Using Mongrel](./mongrel.html)), then the file server will see all the connections as coming from the proxy server's IP address rather than that of the Puppet Agent node.
 In this case, it is best to restrict access based on hostname.
-Additionally, the machine(s) acting as reverse proxy (usually 127.0.0.0/8) will need to be allowed to access the mount point.
+Additionally, the machine(s) acting as reverse proxy (usually 127.0.0.0/8) will need to be allowed to access the applicable mount points.

 ### Priority

-All deny statements are parsed before all allow statements, so if any deny statements match a node, that node will be denied.
-Nodes that aren't specifically denied will have an opportunity to match the allow statements, and will be denied if they do not match any.
+More specific `deny` and `allow` statements take precedence over less specific statements; that is, an `allow` statement for `node.domain.com` would let it connect despite a `deny` statement for `*.domain.com`.
+At a given level of specificity, `deny` statements take precedence over `allow` statements.

+Unpredictable behavior can result from mixing IP address directives with hostname and domain name directives, so try to avoid doing that.
+(Currently, if node.domain.com's IP address is 192.168.1.80 and `fileserver.conf` contains `allow 192.168.1.80` and `deny node.domain.com`, the IP-based `allow` directive will actually take precedence.
+This behavior may be changed in the future and should not be relied upon.)

 ### Host Names